Daylight saving time in Asia: Israel

 Israel observed DST in 1940–1946, 1948–1957, 1974–1975 and since 1985.
 Currently, DST is observed from the Friday before the last Sunday of March to the last Sunday of October.

 Jordan

 Jordan observed DST in 1985–2022 from the last Friday of March to the last Friday of October.
 On 24 October 2012, Jordan decided to continue observing daylight saving time for an entire year, ending in December 2013.
 On 5 October 2022, Jordan abolished DST, while changing the country's time zone to what used to be summer time (UTC+03:00), effectively scrapping winter time.

 Kazakhstan

 Kazakhstan made a decision to stop observing summer time in 2005, citing health complications as well as lowered productivity and a lack of economic benefits.

 Kyrgyzstan

 Kyrgyzstan voted to stop observing DST in 2005 and make UTC+06:00 as Standard Time (which used to be Kyrgyzstan Summer Time), thus having permanent DST due to the time zone shift.

+Lebanon

+On 28 March 2023, the Lebanese government reversed a decision to delay the shift to daylight saving time by a month.
+The decision was reportedly to allow Muslim citizens to break their fasts earlier during the holy month of Ramadan.
+The decision was dismissed later on.